aanastasiou/yapycon/doc/source/installation.rst

 * You already have a working YASARA installation
 * You already know what *"Python"* and *"virtual environment"* are and you can start YASARA with a specific virtual environment activated first.
-* You already know how YASARA plugins work and where to install them.

 Installation
 ------------

-1. Copy ``yapycon/yapycon.py`` and ``yapycon/yasara_kernel.py`` to ``<YASARA_HOME_DIRECTORY>/plg/``

-   * This step does make YASARA aware of the plugin but for YaPyCon to work properly, it needs to operate within a virtual environment that provides it with the necessary pre-requsites.
-This is achieved in the next steps.

-2. Create a virtual environment and install ``requirements.txt``
+1. Create a virtual environment and install ``requirements.txt``

-3. Drop to a *terminal*, activate the environment and launch YASARA
+2. Drop to a *terminal* and activate your environment

+3. Navigate to the directory where you downloaded YaPyCon and run the ``install_plugin``

+4. From the same terminal launch YASARA

 If everything has gone well, you will see a *"Python Console"* option added under the *"Window"* menu option: